Privilege: The Dice Game. An Allegory

 One of three different levels of player privilege is assigned based to each player based on factors outside they players control or merit.

-Most Privileged each get to roll a d20.
+Most Privileged each get to roll 1d20 (a single die with twenty sides).

 Now obviously this means that sometimes an UnPrivileged player will score more points than a Most Privileged or Less Privileged player.
 To the various Privileged players, this will often feel like they had no advantage, or that their advantage didn’t matter.
 They did have an advantage, of course.
 A massive one, in *circumstance*.
 If you offer to play another game with them, and ask what role they want in order to score the most points, none of them will decide to be UnPrivileged just because one once got more points.